mvxGREEN/SoundLoaderAndroid/Readme.md

 ## About

-A Soundcloud Downloader App for Android.
-Built with .NET MAUI on Visual Studio.
+A Soundcloud Downloader App for Android, built with .NET MAUI on Visual Studio.

 ## Screenshots